Azure/deployment-stacks/TUTORIAL.md

 For more information about deployment stacks, see the [readme](./README.md).

-In this tutorial you'll learn how to create, modify, and delete a new deployment stack by using the Deployment Stacks Command-Line Interface (CLI).
+In this tutorial you'll use the Deployment Stacks Command-Line Interface (CLI) to create, modify, and delete a new deployment stack.

 ## Install the tooling